seapath/.github/profile/README.md

 SEAPATH is a collaborative project, bringing together a diverse community of experts spanning embedded Linux, IT, electrical engineering backgrounds, fostering IT/OT convergence.

 SEAPATH is an acronym for Software Enabled Automation Platform and Artifacts (Therein).
-It is part of the LF Energy Digital Substations Special Interest Group.
+It is under the governance of the LF Energy and part of the LF Energy Digital Substations Special Interest Group.

 ## Features